 Once these are complete, a Social Worker will schedule the home visits and write the home study report.
-The home study is sent to US Citizenship and Immigration Services (USCIS) for their approval.
-Then, the home study, the USCIS approval, and supporting documents are gathered for your Dossier that is sent to the foreign country.
+We send the home study to U.S. Citizenship and Immigration Services (USCIS) for their approval.
+Then, the home study, the USCIS approval, and supporting documents are your Dossier.
+We send this to the foreign country for their consideration.

 Bringing Your Child Home

-Anticipate some period for adjustment the first days and weeks of parenting.
-There will be changes to his routine, diet, sleep.
-There are new faces, new smells, new everything.
-Of course, there will also be changes to your routine, diet, and sleep as well.
-With a little empathy and patience, you will be enjoying the first days of your new lives together.
+Once home, anticipate some period for the child’s adjustment—there is a different routine, diet, and sleep; there are new faces, smells, and everything.
+Of course, there will also be changes to your routine, diet, and sleep.
+With a bit of empathy and patience, you will be enjoying the first weeks and months of your new lives together.

 Estimating Length Of Time

 Travel and Placement.
 In Morocco, travel will be required in a week to ten days from the referral.
 The length of time in Morocco is six to eight weeks.
-For Korea, it takes six to eight months from the acceptance of the referral to travel.
-Because of the quarantine, families are taking one long trip to Korea for six to seven weeks.
-From referral to travel in Thailand, expect nine months or more.
+For Korea, Two trips are required, both 7 to 10 days.
+The trips are 4 to 5 weeks apart.
 The length of time in Thailand is seventeen to twenty days.